menu

 Fires of Yavimaya

 I cannot love this card enough.
-Haste is such a powerful mechanic in Commander, and a Consuming Fervor with an added bonus is just great.
+Haste is such a powerful mechanic in Commander, and a Fervor with an added bonus is just great.

 Kavu Lair